szaroket/WebBlog/README.md

 6. Migrate schema to a database by `python manage.py migrate` command.
 7. Create admin by `python manage.py createsuperuser` command.
 8. Create a Post model which will store posts from blog.
 This model was also added to `webblog/adming.py` so admin can create post from the administration site.
 9. Create first REST API: getting list of all posts.
+10. Create all API methods: create, edit, delete, list all, get single.
+I decided to have separate API for each request instead of using `RetrieveUpdateDestroyAPIView`.
+In my opinion, it is more clear that way.